TheSilvered/nest/docs/tutorials/using-generate_docs.md

 `name` is the text inside the back ticks, if it contains spaces use a backslash, `hello\world` will match `` `hello world` ``.

 `url` is the URL that will be assigned to the link.
+This is normally just the name of another symbol in the documentation.
+If you wish to use a normal URL you can surround it with angle brackets.

 `type` is the type of the link and can be omitted in which case it defaults to `c`: